 Basic Information

-Out of all Czech the law faculties, it provides the most sophisticated system of competence and practical training. beginning already in the first year of study.
-Its legal clinics are among the top ones on a European scale.
+Of all the law faculties in the country, it offers the most sophisticated system of skills and practical education, which starts in the first year.
+Its legal clinics are among the top in Europe.

 Statistical data